Gertrude de Ferranti

-Gertrude Ruth de Ferranti-Kirkwood (née Ince) (15 April 1869 – 16 November 1959) was a Welsh activist who campaigned for affordable and accessible electricity in the home, through her membership of the Electrical Association for Women and her work with her husband Sebastian de Ferranti.
+Gertrude Ruth de Ferranti-Kirkwood (15 April 1869 – 16 November 1959) was a Welsh activist who campaigned for affordable and accessible electricity in the home, through her membership of the Electrical Association for Women and her work with her husband Sebastian de Ferranti.
 In 1936 she and Caroline Haslett were the only two women to attend the World Power Conference as representatives from the United Kingdom.

 Early life and family

-Gertrude Ruth Ince was born in Cardiff, Glamorgan on 15 April 1869.
+Gertrude Ruth Ince was born in Cardiff, Wales on 15 April 1869.
 She was the second daughter of Zoë (née Buisson) and Francis Ince, a London based solicitor who co-founded S Z de Ferranti with Sebastian de Ferranti and Charles Sparks in 1885.
 She attended Hampstead High School with her sisters, coming home for lunch and tea.
 She was a young girl when her father brought Ferranti home for dinner and introduced her as "the best looking in the family, but an awful little devil".
 Ferranti was a regular visitor to the family home over the next years, and accompanied the family on holidays.

 When it was discovered that Gertrude needed to wear glasses, and was given a rather unflattering pair, Ferranti created a pair for her from gold plated piano wire, and then invented a machine to make further pairs and supplied a number of family and friends with similar pairs for many years.

 Gertrude married Ferranti on 24 April 1888 at St Dominic's Priory Hampstead and they had seven children: Zoë Vanda Marie (1889–1978); Basil (1891–1917); Gerard Vincent (1893–1980); Vera Catherine (1898–1993); Yolanda (1902–1919); Denis (1908–1992) and Yvonne Teresa (1913–1988).
 Her granddaughter Valerie Hunter Gordon invented what is considered the world's first disposable nappy and an early sanitary towel system.
 Her grandson, Basil de Ferranti, was a Conservative politician who represented Morecambe and Lonsdale in the late 1950s and early 1960s.